Menu

 You know you're here when:

 Things ship when they're supposed to.
 Not always, but mostly.
 The team can explain what they're working on and why.
 Production incidents still happen, but they're detected by monitoring instead of by angry customer emails.
 Deployments are routine, not ceremonies.
-The CEO has stopped asking "what is engineering doing?" every week.
+You've stopped asking "what is engineering doing?" every day.
 The retros actually produce different observations from month to month.

 Stable feels good.
 It feels like the problem is solved.
 This is where most teams get stuck.

 Stable teams ship features.
 Productive teams ship outcomes.
-The difference is whether engineering knows (and cares about) what happened after the code went live.
+The difference is whether anyone knows (and cares about) what happened after the code went live.

 What moves a team from Stable to Productive:

 Connect delivery metrics to business metrics.
 Stop measuring velocity and start measuring impact.
-Not "we shipped the integration" but "the integration unblocked three enterprise deals."
+Not "we shipped the integration" but "the integration unblocked two enterprise deals."
 Not "we improved onboarding" but "day-7 activation went from 45% to 62%."
-This requires the shared revenue instrumentation I wrote about in Why Your Engineering Team Isn't a Revenue Engine.
+This requires the shared revenue instrumentation from Fix #1 in my essay on engineering as a revenue engine.
 It's Fix #1 for a reason.

-Install RICE-weighted planning with revenue impact.
+Plan from the revenue problem backward.
 Stable teams plan based on what's in the backlog.
 Productive teams plan based on what moves the business.
-Use RICE scoring (Reach, Impact, Confidence, Effort) and weight Impact toward revenue outcomes.
-The integration that unlocks a $50K enterprise deal should outrank the UI improvement that makes an internal admin page slightly nicer.
+For a small team, this doesn't require a formal scoring framework.
+It requires one habit: before committing to any initiative, ask "how does this connect to revenue?"
+The integration that unlocks a $50K enterprise deal should outrank the UI improvement that makes an internal page slightly nicer.

-Give the team visibility into the pipeline.
-When your engineers know that three enterprise deals are blocked on SSO support, the SSO ticket stops being "that boring compliance thing" and becomes "the thing that unlocks $150K in pipeline."
+Give the team visibility into what matters.
+When your engineers know that two enterprise deals are stuck on SSO support, the SSO ticket stops being "that boring compliance thing" and becomes "the thing that unlocks $100K in pipeline."
 Context transforms motivation.
-I've watched engineers voluntarily reprioritize their sprint when they understood the revenue context.
+I've watched engineers voluntarily reprioritize their work when they understood the revenue context.
 Nobody had to tell them to.
 They just needed to see the map.

-Use AI to eliminate toil, not to generate features.
+Use AI to eliminate toil.
 This is the Stable-to-Productive AI play.
 Automated test generation for the parts of the codebase nobody wants to touch.
-AI-assisted incident triage that gives on-call context instantly instead of requiring 30 minutes of log diving.
-Intelligent monitoring that learns what "normal" looks like for your system and only alerts when something is genuinely wrong.
-CI/CD pipeline optimization that cuts build times so your team spends less of their day watching progress bars.
+AI-assisted incident triage that gives context instantly instead of requiring 30 minutes of log diving.
+Smart monitoring that learns what "normal" looks like for your system and only alerts when something is genuinely wrong.
 None of this is glamorous.
-All of it gives engineers back hours per week that they can spend on the work that actually matters.
+All of it gives your small team back hours per week that they can spend on work that actually matters.

-Create feedback loops that close.
+Close the feedback loop.
 The most underrated practice in engineering: following up.
 You shipped the feature.
 Did anyone use it?
 Did it move the metric?
 Did the customer renew?
 If you don't close the loop, your team is flying blind.
-Build a monthly "impact review" where you look at what shipped 30-60 days ago and measure what actually happened.
+Build a monthly habit (even 30 minutes) where you look at what shipped 30-60 days ago and ask what actually happened.
 The first time your team sees real revenue data connected to their work, something clicks.
 Permanently.

 The timeline